ovidiuch/ui-plugin/GLOSSARY.md

 #### Active

-A plugin is active when it is _registered_ and _enabled_.
+A plugin is active when it is both _registered_ and _enabled_.
 Active plugins are the only ones eligible for becoming _loaded_.

 #### Loaded